kasima/nft-mvc/README.md

 ```
 describe "constructor()"
-  it "mints specified number of NFTs to the owner"
+  it "mints specified number of NFTs"

 describe "balanceOf()"
   it "returns the number of NFTs owned by an address"